xmtp/libxmtp/xmtp_mls/IDENTITY.md

    Installation ID: <hex(last_20_bytes(keccak256(Ed25519PublicKey)))>
    ```

-3. The following data is protobuf-serialized to form the MLS Credential:
+3. The signature and related data is then protobuf-serialized to form the MLS Credential:

    ```
    struct {